oscarwong67/shobot/README.md

 Danica-Bot is a bot for Discord, which allows the use of various functions.
 The commands are:

-!danica - Plays a Whale Sound
+* !danica - Plays a Whale Sound

+* !hoopla - yells HOOPLA!

+* !no - NO WAY, NO HOW

-!cointoss or !coinflip - Tosses a coin, heads or tails.
+* !cointoss or !coinflip - Tosses a coin, heads or tails.

-!teams - splits all users in the voice channels into two teams.
+* !teams - splits all users in the voice channels into two teams.

-!hoopla - yells HOOPLA!

-!quotes or !quote - Provides a random famous quote.

-!ud (word) - looks up the Urban Dictonary definition of a word.
+* !ud (word) - looks up the Urban Dictonary definition of a word or phrase

-!no - NO WAY, NO HOW
+* !quotes or !quote - Provides a random famous quote.

+* !help - links back to this page.

-Other features include the ability to prevent a certain player from using the word "Fortnite" in text servers, if you so choose (see Config).
+* There is also the ability to prevent a certain player from using the word "Fortnite" in text servers, if you so choose (see Config).